-Forming a deck that has the closest value to 21 if not getting to 21 itself is the ultimate goal if you are playing blackjack.
+Forming a deck that has the closest value to 21 if not getting to 21 itself is the ultimate goal in blackjack, even lostplanet2game.com knows that .
 A natural blackjack is a face card and an Ace or the initial two cards that has a value of 10.
 Once you hit this, a 3 to 2 odds is paid by the house.
 When you defeat the dealer, you will be paid more.
 If you form an exact 21 with any number of cards, it is a normal blackjack.
 You should never go beyond 21 or else you'll lose.
 The cards are valued as follows: (1) cards from 2 to 10 is taken at face value; (2) kings, queens and jacks have a value of 10 and (3) aces can be either 1 or 11, depending on which value you give it.

 The first concept you need to understand if you're playing blackjack for money is that you are only competing against the dealer.
 It all goes down to beating the dealer so you can win.
 When it's a tie between you and the dealer, that's a push so you maintain your money.
 The most universal rule when you're into blackjack for money is that dealers always stand on 17s.
 In this scenario, the dealer needs to continue taking the cards until he gets a total of 17 or more.
 Dealers always value Aces as 11 provided that it won't make them go beyond 21.
 The following is a terminology of the most commonly used word in blackjack that you'll need to play card games for cash.

 Stay.
 This means you're already satisfied with the cards you have and don't want any additional ones.

 Hit.
 When you hit, it means you want more cards.
 Keep in mind that you're allowed to get as many as you would want except when you bust.